abigailwilson/100-days-of-code/log.md

 Today's Progress: Working on Javascript Calculator Project.

+Thoughts: The calculator is starting to work quite well!
+I looked at using the eval() method to evaluate the string containing the calculation into a result, but learned this had a number of issues and security flaws.
+Ended up importing the math.js library which works very well with proper BEDMAS.
+Just a few bugs to solve now with how numbers are displaying during the lifecycle of the calculation.

+Link to work: <a href="https://codepen.io/abbywilson/pen/vdPJBa">Javascript Calculator</a>

+### Day 61: March 3, 2018

+Today's Progress: Working on Javascript Calculator Project.

 Thoughts: Started getting the code to function: the numbers now input into the screen and the clear button works.
 I have another smaller field that will show previews of the calculation formula.

 Link to work: <a href="https://codepen.io/abbywilson/pen/vdPJBa">Javascript Calculator</a>